How Mass Communication students can find research topics

 Final year students of various degree courses are sometimes confused about the choice of appropriate project topics and materials for their research.
-As a Mass Communication final year student, it is important for you to choose a good project topic for your final year project research.
-Choosing a good project topic for mass communication that you can easily outsource materials on is very important to save you time and make your research work faster and stress free.
+As a Mass Communication final year student, it is important for you to choose a good project topic for your final year thesis.
+Choosing a good project topic for Mass Communication that you can easily source materials on is very important to save you time and make your research work faster and stress free.

-Here on this page, we have listed tentative project topics for final year students to select from such as topics on Advertising, Broadcasting, Covid-19, Public Relations and lots more.
+Here on this page, we have listed some topics for final year students to select from such as topics on Advertising, Broadcasting, Covid-19, Public Relations and lots more.
 You can visit samphina.com.ng to get the complete material for any of the topics as listed below.

+As a final-year student, you still have to do the research and write the final thesis yourself.
+However, these topics, which can be amended to suit your specific focus, can serve as a useful guide.

 Suggested List of Mass Communication Project Topics for Final Year Students